OrkhanEyvazov1/MovieRecommendationSystem/README.md

-Hello ,There.This is movie recommendation project based on predicting rating indivually
+Greetings.
+This project focuses on recommending movies by predicting individual ratings.